pavithrakarthik/agent-toolkit/typescript/README.md

 ### Usage with MCP host (Claude Desktop/Cline/Cursor/Github Co-Pilot)

-This guide explains how to integrate the PayPal connector with Claude Desktop.
+This guide explains how to integrate the PCC connector with Claude Desktop.

 ## Prerequisites
 - Claude Desktop application installed